PHAROS Living Lab

 Pint of Science’ & Local Seafood

-Tuesday, 26.05.2026 (19:00 – 21:00): The first day concludes on a deliciously engaging note as marine science meets culinary creativity.
-Set in a relaxed atmosphere, the ‘Pint of Science’ session offers informal conversations with researchers over a refreshing drink, making complex marine topics accessible and fun.
-Alongside, a Local Seafood Demo showcases the best of Ireland’s coastal harvest, prepared fresh for attendees to sample.
-This unique pairing of science and seafood creates the perfect setting for networking, storytelling, and lively discussion.
+Tuesday, 26.05.2026 (19:00 – 21:00): The first day concluded on a deliciously engaging note as marine science met culinary creativity.
+Set in a relaxed atmosphere, the ‘Pint of Science’ session offered informal conversations with researchers over a refreshing drink, making complex marine topics accessible and fun.
+Alongside, a Local Seafood Demo showcased the best of Ireland’s coastal harvest, prepared fresh for attendees to sample.
+This unique pairing of science and seafood created the perfect setting for networking, storytelling, and lively discussion.

 Venue: Spillanes Bar & Restaurant, (Fahamore, Castlegregory, Co.
 Kerry, V92 PX93)